 The Dark is Rising is a popular series of young-adult fantasy books from British author Susan Cooper.
 The series consists of Over Sea, Under Stone (1965), The Dark is Rising (1973), Greenwitch (1974), The Grey King (1975) and Silver on the Tree (1977).
 The books follow several children who become drawn into an epic struggle between Light and Darkness.
 Throughout the series, Susan Cooper draws from English myth and weaves in the Arthurian legends, including the quest for the Holy Grail and an appearance of King Arthur’s son, as well as other figures from English folklore like Herne the Hunter.
 The books have gained a reasonable fan following.

 The Seeker: The Dark is Rising is a film adaptation of the second book – the one where Susan Cooper began the series proper.
-The film version is made by Walden Media, a company that has tried to be a player in the fantasy cinema stakes in recent years, having made the likes of The Chronicles of Narnia: The Lion, The Witch and the Wardrobe (2005) and sequels, Charlotte’s Web (2006), Bridge to Terabithia (2007), Mr Magorium’s Wonder Emporium (2007), The Water Horse (2007), City of Ember (2008), Journey to the Center of the Earth 3D (2008), Nim’s Island (2008), Tooth Fairy (2010), The Giver (2014), A Dog’s Purpose (2017) and The Star (2017).
+The film version is made by Walden Media, a company that has tried to be a player in the fantasy cinema stakes in recent years, having made the likes of The Chronicles of Narnia: The Lion, The Witch and the Wardrobe (2005) and sequels, Charlotte’s Web (2006), Bridge to Terabithia (2007), Mr Magorium’s Wonder Emporium (2007), The Water Horse (2007), City of Ember (2008), Journey to the Center of the Earth 3D (2008), Nim’s Island (2008), Tooth Fairy (2010), The Giver (2014), A Dog’s Purpose (2017), The Star (2017) and Dora and the Lost City of Gold (2019).

 Even before the film opened, the Susan Cooper and Dark is Rising fan boards were alight with outrage over the changes made to the book, before the filmmakers suffered the indignity of denouncement by Susan Cooper herself.
 The most glaring of changes is that an American kid has been placed into the midst of the quintessentially British story (presumably on the bizarre thinking that American family audiences would not go and watch a film that lacked a lead with an accent that was familiar to them, something that the Harry Potter series surely proved wrong).